seano660/kaggle_orvp/README.md

 2. <b>Realized volatility is a first-order effect of price.</b> In other words, volatility is directly determined by observed prices.
 Since this is the case, if it is possible to reconstruct price from the given data, it makes little sense to model volatility as some function of other predictors.
 3. <b>Realized volatility is by definition nonlinear.</b> In the case of a pure volatility model, this would require some embedding of the functional form into the model itself.
 Modeling price requires no such adjustment.

-It should be noted that this is somewhat of a unique approach in the competition field: most public solutions attempt to predict volatility directly from the given data and rely largely on blackbox methods such as neural networks and LightGBM.
+It should be noted that this is somewhat of a unique approach in the competition field: most public solutions attempt to predict volatility <i>directly</i> from the given data and rely largely on blackbox methods such as neural networks and LightGBM.

-A survey of contemporary  methods in <i>Statistical Modeling of High Frequency Financial Data</i> (Cont 2011) shows that a popular approach is to modeling prices is to treat the underlying order book as a system of queues, with one queue to represent bid orders and another to represent ask orders (19).
+A survey of contemporary  methods in <i>Statistical Modeling of High Frequency Financial Data</i> (Cont 2011) shows that a popular approach to modeling prices is to treat the underlying order book as a system of queues, with one queue to represent bid orders and another to represent ask orders (19).
 By modeling the six event types that act upon the order book -- market buy/sell, limit buy/sell, and cancel buy/sell -- it is possible to produce a model that captures short-term price dynamics.

 The approach in this project is based on the limit order book modeling described in Cont 2011, among others.
 The overarching idea is to model the six event types from historical data, and then use them to simulate the limit order book in Monte Carlo fashion -- generating hundreds of possible outcomes and then aggregating them to produce a central/most likely prediction.